kdbush64-create/otd-vault/.templates/gear-YYYY-MM-DD-product-name.md

 date: 2026-02-01
 category: GEAR
 ---
+STATUS: FIELD_TESTED
+BRAND: "BRAND_NAME"
+COST: [ Budget / Mid-Range / Investment ]
+RATING: 0/10
+DURABILITY: [ High / Medium / Low ]

-OBSERVATION: Build quality, initial setup, and unboxing impressions.
+OBSERVATION: Build quality, materials used, and out-of-the-box feel.

-SUMMARY: Performance under load.
-How does it handle real-world use?
+SUMMARY: Performance under actual use.
+Does it solve a problem or create one?

-RATING: 0.0/5.0

-THE_VERDICT: Essential kit or junk drawer candidate?
+UTILITY: [ Essential / Occasional / Tactical / Novelty ]

+THE_VERDICT: Does it earn a spot in the vintage64 kit?